GatePara/NSGFlex/README.md

 ## Introduction

-**NSGFlex** is an efficient open-source library designed for cross-platform vectorization, capable of performing high-performance approximate nearest neighbor searches (ANNS) on any platform equipped with a G++ compiler, including x86, ARM, and other architectures.
+**NSGFlex** is an efficient open-source library for Approximate Nearest Neighbor Search (ANNS) that operates seamlessly across a variety of computing environments without any reliance on third-party runtime libraries, including but not limited to x86 and ARM architectures.

-This implementation is notable for its portability and flexibility, designed to operate seamlessly across different computing environments without requiring any external dependencies. **With just a dataset and a G++ compiler**, users can build NSG indices from scratch and conduct efficient ANNS searches across different platforms.
-This streamlined setup enables developers to quickly deploy and use NSGFlex, making it ideal for anyone learning nearest neighbor search solutions, even those using MacBook air with M-series chips.
+**NSGFlex** can build KNN graphs from datasets and transform them into NSG indices, facilitating efficient ANNS across different platforms.
+This comprehensive service design allows developers to quickly deploy and utilize NSGFlex, even on MacBook computers with M-series chips.
+This capability surpasses the original implementations of efanna and nsg, which depend on libraries such as Boost and BLAS and cannot be compiled on non-x86 platforms.

-It implements the algorithm described in the PVLDB paper - [Fast Approximate Nearest Neighbor Search With The Navigating Spread-out Graphs](http://www.vldb.org/pvldb/vol12/p461-fu.pdf).
+NSGFlex implements the algorithm described in the PVLDB paper - [Fast Approximate Nearest Neighbor Search With The Navigating Spread-out Graphs](http://www.vldb.org/pvldb/vol12/p461-fu.pdf).

+The core code of NSGFlex originates from the [efanna_graph](https://github.com/ZJULearning/efanna_graph) and [nsg](https://github.com/ZJULearning/nsg) projects, and we extend our gratitude to these developers for their diligent work.
+Building on this foundation, NSGFlex has been optimized for cross-platform adaptation and vectorization acceleration to enhance performance.

 ### Highlights of NSGFlex:
 - **Cross-Platform Efficiency**: Optimized for both x86 and ARM architectures, NSGFlex delivers high-speed performance and precision in nearest neighbor calculations across different hardware setups.
 - **No External Dependencies**: NSGFlex does not rely on any external libraries or frameworks, simplifying its integration into any project.

-With its comprehensive documentation and active community support, NSGFlex aims to provide a versatile and powerful solution for developers and researchers involved in high-dimensional data analysis and related fields.

 ## Building Instruction